Services to Develop a Group Certification Template for Private Forest Owners- A pilot project

 Minister of State at the Department of Agriculture, Food and the Marine with responsibility for forestry, Andrew Doyle, TD congratulated the North East Forestry Certification Club and the Forest Owners Co-operative Society, at a function in the Royal Marine Hotel, Dun Laoghaire, on achieving group certification.

-The pilot project is due for completion in May 2018.
+The pilot project was completed in May 2018.

 The pilot project was undertaken by the following project partners: